tackme31/Cairngorm/README.md

         public SampleRecommendationRepository(IRecommenderFactory factory)
         {
-            // Get recommendation by name specified in the "name" attribute.
+            // Get the recommender by the name specified in the "name" attribute.
             SampleRecommender = factory.GetRecommender(name: "sample");
         }

         public IModel GetModel()
         {
-            // Get recommended items by recommender.
-            var recommendation = SampleRecommender.GetRecommendation(count: 5);
+            // Get the recommended items by the recommender. var recommendation = SampleRecommender.GetRecommendation(count: 5);
             return ...;
         }